Audi Q6 e-tron Review & Prices

 The interface is fairly straightforward though suffers (as the iX and EQE do) with having so many features that it’s not always obvious which menus control which functions.
 You’ll soon learn where the essentials are, though.
 Climate controls are operated through the screen, which is par for the course with cars like this nowadays - but still less user-friendly than regular buttons.

 The cabin environment is quite dark, but has big enough windows that it doesn’t feel claustrophobic.
-Material quality is top-notch, and there are some nice design touches like a full-width strip of fabric running from door to door.
-Some lighter finishes would lift the environment, though.
+Material quality is generally good, and there are some nice design touches like a full-width strip of fabric running from door to door, but harder plastics hiding below the soft-touch dashboard, door tops and centre console do let the interior down a little.
+Some lighter finishes would lift the environment, too.

 Electric range, charging and tax